Universal Studio Singapore's performer hospitalised after training mishap; RWS investigating

 The Singapore Civil Defence Force (SCDF) said it received a call for assistance at 30 Sentosa Gateway at about 10.35am on Tuesday, adding that one person was taken to the Singapore General Hospital.

-USS WaterWorld is temporarily closed until Dec 31, according to the integrated resort's website.
+USS WaterWorld is temporarily closed until Dec 31, according to the integrated resort's website; however, AsiaOne understands this is unrelated to the incident.

 [[nid:659637]]